eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-rpc-checkin.md

 ### Mobile App Example

 You could use this to check users in and out of events from a mobile app.
 You would probably first need to use the EE4 ticketing addon so users can get tickets they bring to the event.
 Then they could present their tickets at the door of the event, where staff would use the mobile app on their phone to scan the ticket's barcode.
-The barcode contains the registration's code, which can be used to lookup the registration.
+The barcode contains the registration's code, which can be used to look up the registration.

 For example, if the registration's code is "123456789", you could find that registration using the EE4 REST API query `mysite.com/wp-json/ee/v4.8.33/registrations?where[REG_code]=123456789&limit=1`.
 Let's assume the registration's ID is 123.
 Then you should find what datetimes are available for the user using the query `mysite.com/wp-json/ee/v4.8.33/datetimes?where[Ticket.Registration.REG_ID]=123`, and ask the user which one they want to check the registration into in your mobile app.
-Once they have chosen, send a request to this checkin endpoint to check the registration in or out of that datetime.
+Once they have chosen, send a request to this check in endpoint to check the registration in or out of that datetime.

 If you want to provide an option to check in all the registrations related to the one who's presenting the ticket, you will first need to fetch the transaction from the registration on the barcode using the query `mysite.com/wp-json/ee/v4.8.33/registrations?where[REG_code]=123456789&limit=1&include=Transaction`, and remember the Transaction's "TXN_ID".
 Then find all the registrations on that transaction using the query `mysite.com/wp-json/ee/v4.8.33/registrations?where[Transaction.TXN_ID]={TXN_ID}` where `{TXN_ID}` is the Transaction's "TXN_ID".
-Then you would loop over all of the registrations found, and check them in using this checkin endpoint.
+Then you would loop over all the registrations found, and check them in using this check in endpoint.

 ### Online Meeting Checkin/Out